 Delivering Bad News

 My heart began pounding as I listened to the sound of the dial tone in my ear.
-After three rings a woman answered groggily and uncertainly, “H-hello?”
+After three rings a woman answered groggily and hesitantly, “H-hello?”

 “Mrs. Peterson?”
 I asked.
-My voice trembled slightly.
+My voice trembled.
 It was 2 a.m. and I’d awakened her from what I imagined had been a troubled sleep.

 There was silence.
 Then a breathless, “Yes?”